-Presenting to the world: Siemens will once again show off innovative products and solutions at the 2019 Hannover Messe.
+Presenting to the world: Siemens will once again show off innovative products and solutions at the 2021 Hannover Messe, which will take place in digital format for the first time this year.
+This is also reflected in the name of the event: Hannover Messe Digital Edition.
 Join us on an exciting trip back across seven decades of trade show history, and see how the face of Siemens has changed – from the early days to today.

 How it all startedThe impetus came two years after the end of World War II.
 Organized at the initiative of the British military government, the first export fair in Hanover (since 1961: the Hannover Messe) ran from August 18 to September 7, 1947.
 The nearly 1,300 participating companies – all from Germany – were spread across five exhibition halls.
 Siemens participated, too.

 Postwar conditions had a major impact on the early export fairs.
 Visitors tended to be very focused and were “generally interested only in what is available again.
 For this, displaying products in a very straightforward manner is perfectly adequate.”
 The Siemens booth was correspondingly simple: Due to limited financial resources and a lack of suitable materials, the Siemens exhibition comprised a simple display of individual products arranged side-by-side.

 In the spring of 1949, the company’s individual factories showcased their products on some 200 square meters in Hall 4.
 This sober presentation style was not to everyone’s liking: a contemporary observer criticized the Siemens booth for being "crammed with equipment, every department wanting to show as many available devices as possible.
 The objective, of course, was to obtain new export orders."
 The booth looked more like a warehouse.